 First week of keto

 It is expected that in the first week of keto, you’re likely to lose up to 10 pounds.
-This is because of the diet’s diuretic effect 1.
+Ketogenic diets really suppress appetite and have a diuretic effect 1.
+You may also experience keto flu which is your body’s way of adapting to the diet.

-Peeing more than usual is one of the signs that keto is working since your body burns through its glycogen stores.
+Peeing more than usual is one of the signs that a low-carb high-fat diet is working since your body burns through its glycogen stores.
 1 gram of glycogen is stored with 3 grams of water in your muscles.
 That is why when glycogen is broken down, it gets excreted together with water via your urine 4.

 This significant loss of water is known as water weight loss.
 Fat loss happens later on as your body runs on ketones, its alternative fuel.